Titles won by Pats, Rams not tarnished by bad officiating

 Brady “played great,” Patriots coach Bill Belichick said for what, the 1,000th time?
 “They were playing a lot of man coverage and it was either a good gain or an incompletion. … They gave us some three-man rush and there was a lot of four-man rush with Justin Houston, Chris Jones and Dee Ford.
 Those are tough matchups.
 I thought they did a good job of standing up to those guys and giving Tom a chance to deliver the ball.”

-In overtime, Brady, who’s thrown 90 passes in the playoffs and hasn’t been sacked a single time, converted a trio of third-and-10 pass plays on the winning touchdown drive.
+In overtime, Brady, who has thrown 90 passes in the playoffs and has not been sacked a single time, converted a trio of third-and-10 pass plays on the winning touchdown drive.

 “Brady got rid of the ball fast,” Jones said.
 “We didn’t get to the quarterback like we usually do.”